entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is -.
+The coding of *Ellopetalichthys scheii* should be revised fromr ? to -.
+The coding of *Shearsbyaspis oepiki* should be revised fromr 0 to -.

 459. Angle of external semicircular canal: in lateral view, straight line projected through canal intersects anterior ampulla, external ampullae, and base of foramen magnum: (0) absent; (1) present.

 > Coates *et al*.
 (2017; Character 101); Coates *et al*.
 (2018), Character 177; Zhu Y. *et al*.
 (2021), Character 350; Zhu Y. *et al*.
 (2022), Character 465.